nzaman7878/javascript-interview-exercises/README.md

 15 - Write a function that takes an array of numbers and returns a new array with only the even numbers

 16 - Use map() to double all the elements in an array .

+- Find the largest element in an array using the reduce() method